- Potassium Rich Foods

 how easy it can be to reach your daily goal of 4,700 mg.

-This great list includes your favorite fruits, nuts, seeds, vegetables, legumes, and grains.
+This great list will include your favorite fruits, vegetables, nuts, seeds, grains, and legumes.

-And no one should have a problem including more of this important electrolyte into their diet because almost all "real" foods that have not been "processed" will give you the health benefits of potassium.
+Almost all "real" foods that have not been processed will give you the health benefits of potassium.

 Go to Potassium Deficiency Symptoms